portlandcodeschool/jsi/_posts/00-01-02-git-tdd-abstractions.md

 <aside class="objective">
 <h4>Interest Calculator Objective</h4>
 Write an continuous compounding interest calculator following the test driven development workflow.
-The function should return just the interest, not the amount owed.
+The function should return just the interest accrued, not the total amount owed.
 </aside>

 Start with a test: